Help Center

 Reply to specific messages to keep discussions organized.

 Threads let you reply to a specific message without cluttering the main conversation.
-When you reply in a thread, the response is grouped under the original message.
-Other participants see a "replies" indicator on the parent message and can expand the thread to read or join the discussion.
+Hover (or long-press on mobile) any message and choose Reply in thread to open the thread panel.
+The original message is pinned at the top of the panel, and your reply is grouped underneath it.
+Other participants see a replies indicator on the parent message and can expand the thread to read or join the discussion.

 When to use threads